denniskuczynski/hue_connect/README.md

 Simple Sinatra endpoint for controlling Phillips Hue lights

+For more info on the Hue API check out [http://rsmck.co.uk/hue](http://rsmck.co.uk/hue)

 ## Installation

 Clone the repository on a server on the same network as your Phillips Hue Hub, then execute rackup to start the server on port 9292.